AlexisCastro12/PacMen-Factory/README.md

 ## :sparkles: Roadmap

-The characteristics that this project currently has are
+The characteristics that this project currently has are:

-:heavy_check_mark: Each pacman that is added performs the opening/closing movement that characterizes this character.
+:heavy_check_mark: Each Pac-Man that is added performs the opening/closing movement that characterizes this character.

-:heavy_check_mark: when a pacman touches some side edge it bounces and changes direction
+:heavy_check_mark: when a Pac-Man touches some side edge it bounces and changes direction

-:heavy_check_mark: An additional pacman can be added each time the corresponding button is pressed.
+:heavy_check_mark: An additional Pac-Man can be added each time the corresponding button is pressed.

-:heavy_check_mark: The game starts once start game is pressed, it doesn't matter if there is no pacman on the screen.
+:heavy_check_mark: The game starts once start game is pressed, it doesn't matter if there is no Pac-Man on the screen.

-:heavy_check_mark: The starting position, speed and direction of each pacman is random.
+:heavy_check_mark: The starting position, speed and direction of each Pac-Man is random.

 The initial goal of this project is to simulate movement and create animations using front-end web development languages.
 However, after fulfilling our purpose, the following changes are proposed for the future: